gsi-ee/dabc/plugins/hadaq/doc/trb3_package.md

 ## Reuse existing ROOT installation

 Most of the time is consumed by ROOT compilation, therefore if ROOT already installed on your machine, it can be reused.
 Just configure ROOTSYS, PATH and LD_LIBRARY_PATH variables before starting.
 For instance, call thisroot.sh script:

     [shell] . your_root_path/bin/thisroot.sh

-Be aware that at least ROOT 5-34-32 version should be used and compiled with '--enable-http' flag.
+It is strongly recommended to use recent ROOT6 version like 6.24.06 with following components enabled: "-DCMAKE_CXX_STANDARD=14 -Droot7=ON -Dwebgui=ON -Dqt5web=ON"
+There is instruction how to [build ROOT from source](https://root.cern/install/build_from_source/).

 ## Compilation